winston0410/vim-tutorial/tutorial.md

   4. Move the cursor to the second line marked ---> and repeat steps 2 and 3 to correct this sentence.

----> There is some text missing from th
+---> There is some text missing from this line.
      There is some text missing from this line.
----> There is also some text miss
+---> There is also some text missing here.
      There is also some text missing here.

   5. When you are comfortable appending text move to lesson 1.6.